caglartoklu/shotlast/README.rst

 shotlast
 =============================

-Watches clipboard and automatically saves any new images.
+Watches clipboard and automatically saves any new images, text and files.

 After run, this program will watch the clipboard.

-When a new image is detected, it saves the contents of clipboard with date and time (year to second) information, such as: `clip_20201203_101701.png`
+When a new image/text/file is detected, it saves the contents of clipboard with date and time (year to second) information, such as: `clip_20201203_101701.png`

-- It never deletes a previous image.
+- It never deletes a previous image/text/file.
 - It is fully automatic, you simply fill the clipboard from any source. shotlast does the rest.
 - It is useful to save repetitive screenshots from Youtube, Udemy, online meetings, books etc.